 Basically, you have high chances of finding arrowheads just about anywhere in Texas, predominantly near lakes, ponds, rivers, and shallows creeks, where the natives would often hunt.

 Can you Find Meteorite Remains in Texas?

-Meteorite remains known as tektites can be found in Texas.
+Meteorite remains are known as tektites and can be found in Texas.
 You can search for them in East Texas, in Bedias, the Broad area, or in the creek beds in Gibbons Creek.